 Peak Planet is one of our featured Best Kilimanjaro Outtfitters.

 Climb Kilimanjaro Guide has the appearance of being an independent blog run by an individual.
 The site has a casual, friendly writing style that is easy to understand.
-However, the site owner, Mark Whitman, is an employee of Private Expeditions, a UK based Kilimanjaro operator.
+However, the site owner, Mark Whitman, was a former employee of Kandoo Adventures, a UK based Kilimanjaro operator.
 This relationship is not disclosed on the site.